6 Tips to Choose the Best Batting Tee

 - Is the base too large or too heavy for the athlete to transport?
 This is particularly important for younger athletes who may have a harder time carrying a heavier weight base or fitting a large home-plate-style base in their bat bag.

 - The batting tee can’t hold up to regular heavy use

 Whether you’re a backyard beginner or a seasoned pro, your batting tee needs to be able to work as hard as you do.

-In addition to a premium grade, flexible rubber ball cone, hitters will want to look for a batting tee with durable height adjustment mechanism, premium steel shaft (vs aluminum, plastic, or fiberglass) and rugged connection to the base for stability over time and through missed hits.
-The best batting tee for 5 year olds to adults is one that lasts!
+In addition to a premium grade, flexible rubber ball cone, hitters will want to look for a batting tee with a durable height adjustment mechanism, premium steel shaft (vs aluminum, plastic, or fiberglass), and rugged connection to the base for stability over time and through missed hits.
+The best batting tee for 5-year-olds to adults is one that lasts!

 What Did We Do With the "How to Choose the Best Batting Tee" List?

 They say “Necessity is the mother of invention,” and that was certainly true for Joe Tanner.
 The above checklist for “how to choose the best batting tee” was born of many years of frustration, which led to an invention that would change baseball (and softball) forever: The Original Tanner Tee.

 Joe Tanner tried many, MANY different types of batting tees and they all ended in disappointment or frustration due to these 6 common problems.
 So, Joe embarked on his search for the “Holy Grail” – a perfectly flexible ball rest atop a premium adjustable height batting tee base.